Guide, Updated 15 May 2026

 How do I rebook a UK driving test in 2026?

 Log into gov.uk/check-driving-test with your licence number and booking reference (both in your confirmation email).
 Choose reschedule (keeps the £62 attached to a new slot) or cancel (refunds the £62 to the original card within 10 working days).
 Reschedule is faster but locks you to the same booking reference; cancel-and-rebook is more flexible.
-The reschedule shows the same 6-centre catchment as the original; pick any available slot and the new confirmation email arrives within 5 minutes.
+The reschedule shows your eligible centres (from 9 June 2026, the 3 nearest to your current booking); pick any available slot and the new confirmation email arrives within 5 minutes.
 The whole process takes 3 to 5 minutes if a suitable slot is available.

-The DVSA allows free reschedule or cancellation up to 3 working days before the test date.
-Inside the 3-day window, the £62 fee is forfeit unless the candidate qualifies for a narrow exception (sickness, vehicle breakdown, bereavement, DVSA cancellation).
-Working days exclude Saturdays, Sundays, and bank holidays.
-A Wednesday test requires the reschedule by 23:59 on the previous Thursday; Friday, Saturday, and Sunday do not count toward the 3 days.
+The DVSA allows free reschedule or cancellation up to 10 working days before the test date.
+Inside the 10-day window, the £62 fee is forfeit unless the candidate qualifies for a narrow exception (sickness, vehicle breakdown, bereavement, DVSA cancellation).
+Monday to Saturday count as working days; only Sundays and bank holidays are excluded, so you need to change or cancel about two weeks ahead.
 The gov.uk service enforces the rule automatically by greying out the reschedule button once the cut-off passes.

 Can I get my £62 back if I rebook my UK driving test?